 1. Ease of Use of a project management tool is a time saver

 First, you need to make sure that whatever software you invest in is easy to use!
-It should go without saying, but some tools are very complicated, and users require several days of training.
+It should go without saying, but some tools are very complicated, and users require several days of training and a job aid which can provide them with clear instructions on how to use the software.
 The best product for you will be something that you find straightforward to use, and that will suit your team.
 Many tools offer free trials so you’ll get to see what it is like working in the software before committing to buy it.

 2. Scheduling Tools